Causal Invariance Learning via Efficient Nonconvex Optimization: Additive Intervention and Causal Identification Conditions

-However, finding the global optimizer of the NegDRO problem, as defined in \eqref{eq: obj trans - population}, is computationally challenging due to the nonconvexity of $\Phi(b)$ with respect to $b$.
-Notably, the combination weight in front of each environment's risk is possibly negative, making $\sum_{e\in \Ec}(w_e - \frac{\gamma}{1+\gamma|\Ec|})\Eb[\ell(\X{e},\Y{e}; b)]$ a potentially nonconvex function of $b$.
-Consequently, after maximizing over $w\in \Delta^{|\Ec|}$, the function $\Phi(b)$ remains a nonconvex function with respect to $b$.
-Classic optimization techniques, such as gradient descent and its variants (e.g., sub-gradient descent), may get trapped in local minima or saddle points due to the nonconvex landscape of $\Phi(b)$ \citep{boyd2004convex, bonnans2006numerical, dauphin2014identifying}.
-In the next Section \ref{sec: alg}, we establish that causal discovery is still achievable in a computationally efficient manner.
+Despite these theoretical guarantees, solving NegDRO \eqref{eq: obj trans - population} globally is still far from trivial, due to the nonconvexity of $\Phi(b)$ in $b$.
+Notably, the effective weights $w_e - \frac{\gamma}{1+\gamma |\Ec|}$ can be either positive or negative, making $\sum_{e\in \Ec}(w_e - \frac{\gamma}{1+\gamma|\Ec|})\Eb[\ell(\X{e},\Y{e}; b)]$ a difference-of-convex function in $b$.
+Consequently, after maximizing over $w\in \Delta^{|\Ec|}$, the objective $\Phi(b)$ remains a nonconvex function in $b$.
+Classic optimization techniques, such as gradient descent and its variants (e.g., sub-gradient descent), may get trapped in stationary points, such as local minima or saddle points, due to the nonconvex landscape \citep{boyd2004convex, bonnans2006numerical, dauphin2014identifying}.